NytrixFM/Nytrix-Game/py/readme.md

-# py versions
+# Python version

-Here the are eq of js versions.
+Here there are all python version.
+Only stable Js version are remake in Python